 Glancy Prongay & Murray LLP Reminds Investors of Looming Deadline in the Class Action Lawsuit Against Bioventus Inc. (BVS)

-Glancy Prongay & Murray LLP ("GPM") reminds investors of the upcoming March 13, 2023 deadline to file a lead plaintiff motion in the class action filed on behalf of Bioventus Inc. ("Bioventus" or the "Company") BVS investors who purchased: (a) Class A common stock pursuant and or traceable to the Offering Documents issued in connection with the Company's February 2021 initial public offering ("IPO"); and/or (b) securities between February 11, 2021 and November 21, 2022, inclusive (the "Class Period").
+/EIN News/ -- LOS ANGELES, Feb.
+01, 2023 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP (“GPM”) reminds investors of the upcoming March 13, 2023 deadline to file a lead plaintiff motion in the class action filed on behalf of Bioventus Inc. (“Bioventus” or the “Company”) (NASDAQ: BVS) investors who purchased: (a) Class A common stock pursuant and or traceable to the Offering Documents issued in connection with the Company’s February 2021 initial public offering (“IPO”); and/or (b) securities between February 11, 2021 and November 21, 2022, inclusive (the “Class Period”).

 If you suffered a loss on your Bioventus investments or would like to inquire about potentially pursuing claims to recover your loss under the federal securities laws, you can submit your contact information at www.glancylaw.com/cases/bioventus-inc/.
 You can also contact Charles H. Linehan, of GPM at 310-201-9150, Toll-Free at 888-773-9224, or via email at shareholders@glancylaw.com to learn more about your rights.